TrellixVulnTeam/HackGrader_6V9P/README.md

 4. Take API key and API secret and give them to the client.
 5. Add the initial data needed to run the grader to the database: `$ python manage.py provision_initial_data`
 6. Run Django.
-7. Run Celery: `$ celery -A HackTester worker -B -E --loglevel=info` where `HackTester` is the main Django app.
+7. Run Celery: `$ celery -A hacktester worker -B -E --loglevel=info` .

 ## Management commands